Meet one of Laura León’s granddaughters who is stealing sighs

 Yes OK, Laura Leon She is known for her artistic career; and for dealing with any controversy.
-However, little do they know details of his personal life.
-Rebeca Valderrain Vera, real name of the singer, has two children, a boy named yazckin and a woman named Xcallotz, whom he coincided during his marriage with Daniel Santa Lucia.
+However, little do they know details of her personal life.
+Rebeca Valderrain Verareal name of the singer, has two children, a boy named yazckin and a woman named Xcallotzwhom he coincided during his marriage with Daniel Santa Lucia.
 But he also has several grandchildren.
-Precisely, one of his granddaughters, Rebecca Padilla, has become a beautiful young woman who is stealing sighs on social networks.
+Precisely, one of his granddaughters, Rebecca Padillahas become a beautiful young woman who is stealing sighs on social networks.

 The girl is the daughter of Xcallotz, she is a student and opened her Instagram account on April 1, 2019, with a family photo.
-The young woman likes to show her moments of leisure or vacations.
-She has also posed in a bikini when spending time on the beach; which has allowed her to show her well turned figure.
-In addition, he has other snapshots where he reveals his most sensual side and some more of family moments.
+The young woman likes to show her moments of recreation or vacations.
+She has also posed in a bikini when she spends time at the beach; which, she has allowed to show her shapely figure.
+In addition, she has other snapshots where she reveals her most sensual side and some more family moments.

-At other times, Padilla has shown the affection he feels for his grandmother with photos where the actress also appears alone or by his side; There is even an image where the girl is a girl and is accompanied by the protagonist of the telenovela Dos mujeres y un camino.
+At other times, Padilla has shown the affection he feels for his grandmother with photos where the actress also appears alone or by his side; There is even an image where the girl is a girl and she is accompanied by the protagonist of the telenovela Dos mujeres y un camino.
 Which, records the good relationship that exists between the two.
-He even has a section in his social network dedicated to the Mexican celebrity.
+She even has a section of her in her social network dedicated to the Mexican celebrity.

-The young lady has shown that, in addition to exercising regularly, one of her passions is yoga; which he handles with great skill.
+The young lady has shown that, in addition to exercising regularly, one of her passions is yoga; which she, she handles with great skill.

 Her followers on this social network, which are 2,543, do not stop praising Rebeca Padilla for her beauty.
 “Pretty”; “How beautiful you are!”; “What’s up with the goddess!” and “How hot” are some of the comments.